jruysaribeiro/duckHunt/README.md

 - You can pause the game hitting "q" and go into the shop to buy new weapons.

 Authors
--José Ribeiro
+- José Ribeiro
--André Monteiro
+- André Monteiro
--Carlos Silva
+- Carlos Silva